 Caring for a Lowchen

 Average Cost to keep/care for a Lowchen

-The actual origins of the Lowchen are a bit of a mystery, although it is thought these charming little dogs probably have European roots with some people thinking they could be connected to the Bichon.
-They are listed as being native to France, but very similar looking dogs have also been found both in Germany and Spain with records of them going back as far as the 1500's.
+The actual origins of the Lowchen are a bit of a mystery, although it is thought these charming little dogs probably have European roots with some people thinking they could be connected to the Bichon Frise.
+With this said, Ancient art suggests that civilisations situated both in Europe and the Mediterranean regions of the world kept companion dogs with lion trims for centuries.
+The breed is listed as being native to France, but very similar looking dogs have also been found both in Germany and Spain with records of them going back as far as the 1500's.
+A lot of people think the breed originated in the Far East, but this is a misconception.

-Up until the 1960's, the Lowchen was relatively unheard of here in the UK, but over the ensuing years these charming little dogs became more popular and in 1971, they were recognised as a unique breed by The Kennel Club gaining championship status a few years later.
-However, even today, the Lowchen is considered to be among the rarer dogs in the world and anyone wishing to share their home with one of these charming little dogs would need to register their interest with breeders and agree to being put on a waiting list.
+Over the ensuing years these charming little dogs became more popular and in 1971, they were recognised as a unique breed by The Kennel Club gaining championship status a few years later.
+However, even today, the Lowchen is among the rarer dogs in the world and anyone wishing to share their home with one of these charming little dogs would need to register their interest with breeders and agree to being put on a waiting list.